And by “diet”, I mean your optimal nourishment plan, not some fad nonsense. This one comes directly from Health Haven:

 Excuse: “Vegetables Taste So ‘Blah’ When I Make Them”

 Solution: The major mistakes people make when preparing vegetables are overcooking and underseasoning.
 Whether you steam, sauté, or grill, cut back a little on your usual cooking time (veggies should still have some crispness when you remove them from the heat).
 Then toss them in what chefs call a finishing sauce and season.

 For a quick sauce, try this vinaigrette: Whisk equal parts olive oil and balsamic vinegar with a half teaspoon each of minced garlic and mustard.
 Top with a sprinkle of toasted almonds, pumpkin seeds, or fresh herbs such as cilantro, basil, or chives.

 Excuse: “I Have No Time to Cook”

-Solution: Pick up a healthy main course (think rotisserie chicken or grilled salmon) and add quick sides such as five-minute whole-wheat couscous and frozen vegetables at home.
+Solution: Pick up a healthy main course and add quick sides such as five-minute whole-wheat couscous and vegetables at home.
 Steer clear of ready-made casseroles, pasta dishes, and mayo-based salads, which tend to pack in hidden calories.

 Want a lighter meal?
-Try a whole-grain roll and a broth-based soup from the deli counter (it’s lower in sodium than canned soup because it doesn’t need salt as a preservative), then toss in extra veggies or canned beans at home.
+Try a broth-based soup from the deli counter (it’s lower in sodium than canned soup because it doesn’t need salt as a preservative), then toss in extra veggies or canned beans at home.

 Excuse: “I Keep Candy and Chips Around for My Kids and Can’t Help Eating Them”